maidsafe/rfcs/text/0000-low-level-api/0000-low-level-api.md

 /// _se_: Valid Self-Encryptor handle.
 The Self-Encryptor will be destroyed after this and must not
 ///       be used any further.
 It is UB to use `se` any further.
 /// _is_encrypted_: If the data map should be encrypted.
-/// _data_id_: DataIdentifier of final ImmutableData will be put into this.
+/// _o_data_id_: DataIdentifier of final ImmutableData will be put into this.
 ///              - After self-encryption, the obtained (encrypted or otherwise) data-map will be
 ///                tested to be <= 1 MiB.
 If not it will undergo self-encryption again and the
 ///                process repeats till we get a data-map which is <= 1 MiB.
 This data-map will be